SravanthiRavulakolla/gnits-clubs/README.md

 - Register as admin for a specific club
 - Manage club events and recruitment drives
 - View student registrations and applications
-- Post announcements and updates

 ### 🎨 Modern UI/UX
-- Beautiful gradient backgrounds and animations
-- Glass-morphism design with backdrop blur effects
 - Responsive design for all screen sizes
 - Role-based dashboard views
 - Smooth transitions and hover effects